Home » JEL Codes » R » R5

 Taxing Marijuana and the Road to Reparations: Comparing the Colorado and Illinois Cannabis Markets

-By Tommaso Carlo Filippo Babucci
+by Tommaso Carlo Filippo Babucci

 Although still prohibited at the federal level, cannabis can now be found on the shelves of recreational dispensaries across thirty-three U.S states.
 This thesis examines the development of this legal market from both historical and empirical perspectives.
 Using a new data set, it estimates the determinants of cannabis sales and tax revenues in the Colorado market and analyzes the incidence of a single tax increase.
 The results, which suggest that legal cannabis behaves like a luxury good, are used to analyze the potential for cannabis-funded reparations programs in Illinois, which recently approved recreational sales of cannabis.